There's a voice in my head that drives my heel,

 - Hard Rock: This has defined them over the decades, although they initially had a more pop-ish sound and sometimes tended toward a more Psychedelic sound.

-- Long Runner Line Up: Two of the current four were the founding members in '61, Hay joined in '68 and Zuiderwijk joined in '70, giving them a stable lineup lasting for over four decades.
+- Long-Runner Line-up: Two of the final four were the founding members in '61, Hay joined in '67, and Zuiderwijk joined in '70, giving them a stable lineup lasting a half-century.

 - Actually, the group had multiple other members in the '60s, '70s, and '80s, and were even a seven-piece at one point.
 Despite this, the group still remained the same from 1986 until they called it quits in 2021.